FerMod/flutter_notes/CONTRIBUTING.md

 ### Responsibilities

-- Ensure cross-platform compatibility for every change that's accepted.
-Windows, Mac, Debian & Ubuntu Linux.
+- Ensure for every change that's accepted, cross-platform compatibility of the project supported platforms.
 - Ensure that code that goes into core meets a minimum requirements.
 - Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 - Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See the [Code of Conduct](CODE_OF_CONDUCT.md).